 Decentralized companies are companies of one brand that operate independently at different locations.
-The best way to visualize this is through a sales landscape - in the middle is the headquarters, which makes all general decisions for the brand and passes it on to the local entrepreneurs.
-Every further building on the map leads through road connections to such a local sales or sales partner, who usually has relatively great freedom in the management of his location.
-Nevertheless, there are regulations that are passed on from the head office to each decentralized location, which creates a uniform corporate image despite the spatial dispersion.
+This can best be visualized using a sales landscape - in the middle is the headquarters, which makes all general decisions for the brand and forwards them to the local entrepreneurs.
+Every further building on the map leads through road connections to such a local sales or distribution partner*, who usually has relatively great freedom in managing its location.
+Nevertheless, there are regulations that are passed on from the head office to each decentralized location, which creates a uniform corporate image despite the geographical spread.

-The question of whether a central or decentralized marketing structure is the right one for a company largely depends on how the company is structured in general.
-In companies with a high level of centralization, decision-making competencies generally lie with central corporate management.
+The question of whether a central or decentralized marketing structure is the right one for a company or an organization depends largely on how the company is structured in general.
+In companies with a high level of centralization, the decision-making authority usually lies with the central management.
 This specifies the important guidelines for the products, management and responsibilities.
-This results in simple control and coordination of the individual activities, but decisions that only affect parts of the company can take a long time.
-In addition, the expansion of a large headquarters means that customer proximity to decision-makers is lost and the company runs the risk of making decisions that are far from realistic.
+This results in a simple control and coordination of the individual activities, but decisions that only affect parts of the company can take a long time.
+In addition, due to the expansion of a large headquarters, decision-makers lose proximity to customers and the company runs the risk of making decisions that are unrealistic.
 The decentralized corporate structure, on the other hand, offers many independent business units that make their own strategic decisions; the head office only plays a coordinating role.
-A strong decentralization thus enables quick adjustments to the local market and a higher motivation of the sales and sales partners, as they are given more responsibility.
-However, occasionally decision-making powers may not be clearly distributed.
-This distinction also applies to marketing.
-In decentralized marketing, the centrally organized marketing department only plays a trend-setting role; ultimately, the competence lies mainly at the local level.
+A strong decentralization enables quick adjustments to the local market and a higher motivation of the sales and distribution partners, since they are given more responsibility.
+However, it can occasionally happen that decision-making powers are not clearly distributed.
+This distinction also carries over to marketing.
+In decentralized marketing, the centrally organized marketing department only plays a leading role, the competence ultimately lies mainly on the local level.

-Decentralized marketing is relevant for all companies that are organized in a decentralized way but still receive guidelines for their local marketing from the head office.
-Industries in which this is predominantly true:
+Decentralized marketing is relevant for all companies that are organized decentrally, but still receive guidelines for their local marketing from the headquarters.
+Sectors in which this mainly applies:

-Since all these industries and corporate structures live from being represented at many different locations, but still want to appear as a single brand, it is very important to do a centrally controlled but locally adapted decentralized marketing.
+Since all these industries and corporate structures live from being represented in many different locations, but still want to appear as a uniform brand, it is very important to operate a centrally controlled, but locally adapted, decentralized marketing.

 Vernetzung durch das Internet und soziale Medien